NPC-Worldwide/npcsh/README.md

     ```bash
     /ots
     ```
+  - **Use an mcp server**: make use of NPCs with MCP servers.
+    ```bash
+    /corca --mcp-server-path /path.to.server.py
+    ```

+# NPC Data Layer

+The core of npcsh's capabilities is powered by the NPC Data Layer.
+Upon initialization, a user will be prompted to make a team in the current directory or to use a global team stored in `~/.npcsh/` which houses the NPC team with its jinxs, models, contexts, assembly lines.
+By implementing these components as simple data structures, users can focus on tweaking the relevant parts of their multi-agent systems.

+## Creating Custom Components

+Users can extend NPC capabilities through simple YAML files:

+- **NPCs** (.npc): are defined with a name, primary directive, and optional model specifications
+- **Jinxs** (.jinx): specify function-like capabilities with preprocessing, execution, and postprocessing steps
+- **Context** (.ctx): Specify contextual information, team preferences, MCP server paths, database connections, and other environment variables that are loaded for the team.
+Teams are specified by their path and the team name in the `<team>.ctx` file.
+Teams organize collections of NPCs with shared context and specify a coordinator within the team context

+The NPC Shell system integrates the capabilities of `npcpy` to maintain conversation history, track command execution, and provide intelligent autocomplete through an extensible command routing system.
+State is preserved between sessions, allowing for continuous knowledge building over time.

+This architecture enables complex AI workflows while maintaining a simple, declarative syntax that abstracts away implementation complexity.
+By organizing AI capabilities as composable data structures rather than code, npcsh creates a more accessible and adaptable framework for AI automation.

 # Macros
 -  activated by invoking `/<command> ...` in `npcsh`, macros can be called in bash or through the `npc` CLI.
 In our examples, we provide both `npcsh` calls as well as bash calls with the `npc` cli where relevant.
 For converting any `/<command>` in `npcsh` to a bash version, replace the `/` with `npc ` and the macro command will be invoked as a positional argument.
 Some, like breathe, flush,